Step By Step

 2. Provide a comprehensive work history – not just experience that is relevant to teaching.
 Many jobs have transferable skills and it is important for us to know all the experiences that have led you to wanting to become a teacher.

-3. Speak to your referees - make them aware that you are submitting an application and they will shortly be receiving a request for this.
-Most applications are held up due to the waiting time for receiving a reference!
+3. Speak to your referees – make them aware that you are submitting an application and they will shortly be receiving a request for them should you be successful.
+Most conditions are held up due to the waiting time for receiving a reference!